 events, including conferences, and some key rail dates.

-The most recent regional branch meeting was on Thursday 21 July when we had an online presentation followed by a tri-branch discussion on the draft Strategic Investment Plan being consulted by Transport for the South East.
+The previous regional branch meeting was on Thursday 21 July 2022 when we had an online presentation followed by a tri-branch discussion on the draft Strategic Investment Plan being consulted by Transport for the South East.
 Members from our neighbouring Thames Valley and Wessex branches joined us as TfSE's area includes important parts of their areas (Reading plus five other ex-Berkshire unitary authorities, and Hampshire plus Isle of Wight, Portsmouth and Southampton unitary authorities).

 In the morning we had a speaker and a panel: